Cyber Security & Digital Forensics BSc (Hons)

 Foundation year

-If you would like to study computing or mathematics at Kingston University but are not yet ready to join the first year of a BSc (Hons) course, you can include an extra foundation year within your chosen degree.
+If you would like to study computing at Kingston University but are not yet ready to join the first year of a BSc (Hons) course, you can include an extra foundation year within your chosen degree.
 Please see the foundation year course page for details of modules.

 Future Skills